TheArchitectDev/Architect.Identities/README.md

 #### Absolute Certainty

-Luckily, we can protect ourselves even against the extremely unlikely event of a collision.
+Fortunately, we can protect ourselves even against the extremely unlikely event of a collision.

 For contexts where even a single collision could be catastrophic, such as in certain financial domains, it is advisable to avoid "upserts", and always explicitly separate inserts from updates.
 This way, even if a collision did occur, it would merely cause one single transaction to fail (out of billions or trillions), rather than overwriting an existing record.
 This is good practice in general.